 Work Experience, scored against the application documents -75 p

+At least 5 years’ experience in research or policy preparation related to climate change adaption and mitigation, biodiversity conservation, sustainable water management and pollution, as relevant for agriculture, including and not limited to preparation of terms of references for consultancy services and experience in preparation of diagnostic analysis.

 ii.
+It will be considered an advantage:

-At least 5 years’ experience in the research or policy preparation related to agriculture
+Experience in environmental protection research or policy related to the following fields: climate change adaption and mitigation measures, biodiversity conservation, sustainable water management and pollution.

-- Preparation of terms of references for consultancy services;

-- Experience in preparation of technical specifications for contract services.

-iii.
-It will be considered an advantage, experience in:

-- Experience in environmental protection.

 Other skills, scored against the application documents – 10 p